Keep Your Money Safe While Shopping & Best Online Shopping Sites 2021

 It is just so convenient.
-I know for me, I am sitting at my desk working and I think of something I want or need and I immediately look it up online and sometimes go right ahead and purchase it then.
+I know for me, I am sitting at my desk working, and I think of something I want or need, and you can immediately look it up online even in the comfort of your home, and sometimes I go right ahead and purchase it then.

-For some time shopping online didn’t really gain a lot of momentum because so many people were afraid to give out info and their credit and/or debit card numbers online.
+For some time shopping online, and the online marketplace and online presence didn’t really gain a lot of momentum because so many people were afraid to give out info and their credit and/or debit card numbers online.
 Most were afraid their identity or credit card info would be stolen.
-That has turned out to be a valid concern as many people have had that happen.
+That has turned out to be a valid concern, as many people have had that happen.

-But, unfortunately that doesn’t just happen online – more than once I had my card info stolen from eating out.
-One time a young man bought a tank full of gas and one time my bank caught it as someone in NY tried to order 60 pizzas with my info! lol
+But, unfortunately, that doesn’t just happen online – more than once, I had my card info stolen from eating out.
+One time a young man bought a tank full of gas, and one time my bank caught it as someone in New York City tried to order 60 pizzas with my info! lol